SaiSanjiv/genai-multidoc-retrieval/README.md

 ### RESULT:
 The multidocument retrieval agent using LlamaIndex efficiently retrieved relevant information from multiple sources.It produced accurate and contextually relevant responses with reduced retrieval time.
-Overall, the system showed improved performance compared to a baseline non-retrieval model.